afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w4-notes.md

 ### Lesson 3: Time to Collision

 Welcome to the third and final lesson this week.
-- In this video, we will be looking at the concept of time to collision between two dynamic objects.
+- In this lesson, we will be looking at the concept of time to collision between two dynamic objects.
-- In this video we will present two alternatives for calculating the time to collision: simulation-based approaches and estimation-based approaches.
+- In this lesson we will present two alternatives for calculating the time to collision: simulation-based approaches and estimation-based approaches.
 - Compare the strengths and weaknesses of both approaches and highlight where each is most readily used, and explore the simulation-based approach in more detail and calculate the time to collision between any two vehicles.